Simplemaker/PySquire/PROTOCOL.md

     "task_id": 1
 }
 ```
-Tasks are given an ID for the server to identify task output with provided commands
+Tasks are given an ID for the server to identify task output with provided commands.

 ## Squire Reports
 After a command finishes, a task report is filed to the server (encrypted via public key)